 Which is the Best Calculator App for iPad?

-A calculator is a utility tool which should come built in with the OS.
+A calculator is a utility tool which should come built-in within the iPad.
 There are even better options available.
 We reviewed a few Calculator apps for iPad without ads.
 Each app has its own audience, it is fair that we suggest our picks.
 For basic calculations, Calculator Plus is a good choice as it has no unnecessary features to distract or confuse the user.
 Pcalc Lite would come in handy when you have a ton of homework and don’t have your Scientific Calculator around to solve all those trigonometric functions and logarithmic equations.